Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting: Additional Benchmark Information

 \paragraph{California ISO} 1.
 General Information: This dataset provides a holistic view of the California electricity grid, managed by the California Independent System Operator (CAISO).
 2. Subjects (1): There is only one Subject, representing the entire CAISO grid system as a single, interconnected entity.
 3. Channels (20): The Channels are the 20 distinct metrics that describe the state of the grid.
 These include demand, power generation from various sources (Hydro, Nuclear, Biomass, etc.), and CO2 emissions.
 4. Textual Data: Textual information is derived from state-wide weather data for California, including San Francisco and San Diego.

 \paragraph{UCSD BEAR Room} 1.
 General Information: This dataset contains HVAC (Heating, Ventilation, and Air Conditioning) relevant data collected from 80 rooms within a single building (NAE-01) at the University of California San Diego.
 2. Subjects (80): A Subject corresponds to an individual room within the building.
 Each room is identified by its unique room number (e.g., 104, 208).
 The metadata describes each room's specific location.
 3. Channels (3): Each subject (room) has a consistent set of three Channels: Zone Temperature, Real Power, and Supply Flow.
-4. Textual Data: This dataset uniquely features two types of textual information.
-The primary external source is weather data for San Diego, California.
-Additionally, it includes internal control event logs (e.g., 'scheduled occupation of a room').
+4. Textual Data: This dataset uniquely features a special type of textual information.
+It includes internal control event logs (e.g., 'scheduled occupation of a room') from all the rooms.